 7. Fold the top half of the adhesive back, then position it around the stoma, working from the bottom and smoothing upwards with your fingers.

 Take time to ensure there are no creases in the adhesive and use the warmth of your hands to mould the bag to your skin, making sure it is well stuck!

 8. Securely close the disposal sack and put in the normal household rubbish bin.

 DO NOT flush a used bag down the toilet, unless it is described as a “flushable” bag, as it will cause a blockage

 Videos to help you change your stoma bag

-Below you will find helpful animation videos which will help you change your stoma bag correctly:
+Below you will find helpful animation videos which will help you change and empty your stoma bag correctly:

 Other helpful resources

 Below you will find helpful resource links to support you after your stoma surgery: